 The notion that “all organizational cultures are of equal merit” is seriously flawed.
 If the goal is continuous improvement; that is, Kaizen culture, some cultures are better than others.
 Business history is littered with stories of organizations that learned slow, did not rapidly adapt to change, and went away.

 At the level of civilization, it is clear that the most adaptive cultures get to live, while less adaptive cultures get to be dominated and/or die.
-Rome is a good example.
+Early Rome is a good example.
 In the business world, highly adaptive organizations take advantage of various forms of change and convert it to cash and market position by responding to change faster than less-aware competitors.
 Apple is a good example here.
 Google.
 Facebook.
 Zappos.
 The list goes on.
 When the learning inside these cultures slow down, they can expect trouble…

 Let’s call the goal “identifying and exploiting opportunities”.
 Cultures that are optimized on learning are more adaptive and therefore superior to those that do not.
 This is the Lean Startup mindset.
 Where learning is concerned, all cultures are definitely not equal.
 Some learn faster than others.